Pauan/SaltyBetBot/README.md

 How to use
 ==========

+Disclaimer: I accept no responsibility if you lose salt from running this bot.

 1. Download [this zip file](https://github.com/Pauan/SaltyBetBot/archive/master.zip) and then unzip it somewhere.

    (If you prefer, you can instead use `git clone https://github.com/Pauan/SaltyBetBot.git SaltyBetBot-master`)